 Sep 22, 2013

 This a super fun route with killer views, and it requires very little time, equipment, and overall commitment.
-Its a great intro route for the area and would be appropriate for a beginner trad leader in my opinion.
 The approach takes about 2.5 hrs, we went to the summit, which is well worth it, and it was 9 hrs car to car.
 You could probably bail to the left (south) at any point in case of bad weather, as there are ledges all along the ridge that lead towards the spoon couloir.
 The views of garnet canyon from the summit are top notch, you can see every peak along the grand traverse.

 For gear i would bring a single set of cams from .5 to #3 camalot, a set of nuts, and 6-8 long runners.
 If you want to do the 5.7 hand crack at the top, bring two #2's.
 We brought a large hex instead of the #3, and it came in handy once or twice.